 Course Description

-The course will be presented in two lectures and two tutorial/practical hours each week.
+The course will be presented in two lecture and two tutorial/practical hours each week.
 The tutorials/practicals will be used in a variety of ways.
-In some, you will examine living and fixed embryos related to the lectures.
-In others, you will present seminars and discuss relevant journal articles.
+In some, you will examine living animals and fixed tissues and in others, you will present seminars and discuss relevant journal articles related to course topics.

 Prerequisites